Solvate and Equilibrate Target Protein

 • Force Field:

-You can change the force fields for protein and ligand by selecting from options available for Protein Parameters and Ligand Parameters.
+Change the force fields for the protein and ligand by selecting the desired Protein Parameters and Ligand Parameters.

 • Solvent Options:

-By default, this floe solvates target protein in water-xenon mixed-solvent with 150 mM xenon and 150 mM NaCl salt.
-By changing Solvent Molar Fractions and Solvents input parameters, you can change the concentration of xenon probes for a mixed-solvent simulation or set up a single-solvent simulation by changing the Molar fractions to 1.000, Solvents to tip3p, and Salt Concentration to 150 mM.
+By default, this floe solvates the target protein in water-xenon mixed solvent with 150 mM xenon and 150 mM NaCl salt.
+By changing the Solvent Molar Fractions and Solvents input parameters, you can change the concentration of the xenon probes for a mixed-solvent simulation or set up a single-solvent simulation by changing the Solvent Molar Fractions to 1.000, Solvents to tip3p, and Salt Concentration to 150 mM.

 Caution

-If you change Solvent Molar Fractions and Solvents parameters to run single-solvent simulation, you will be able to perform only exposon analysis for cryptic pocket detection.
-Probe-occupancy or dynamic probe-binding analysis for cryptic pocket detection cannot be performed on the data generated by a single-solvent simulation.
+If you change the Solvent Molar Fractions and Solvents parameters to run a single-solvent simulation, you will be able to perform only exposon analysis for cryptic pocket detection.
+Probe occupancy or dynamic probe binding analysis for cryptic pocket detection cannot be performed on the data generated by a single solvent simulation.

 ../../../../../../_images/a1_solvate_and_equil.png

-If the job completed successfully, there should be an MD dataset, a reference PDB file containing all of the system components, an h5.tar.gz file, and a collection generated.
+If the job completes successfully, there should be an MD dataset, a reference PDB file containing all of the system components, an h5.tar.gz file, and a collection generated.